-Well, Jim, I think the proverbial can of worms has officially been opened.
+I think the proverbial can of worms has officially been opened.
 To be fair, Harvey’s initial anger is justified: all this time, he was under the impression that Jim was being honest with him.
 Now that he’s caught him in this giant whopper, it’s a wonder if Harvey will ever trust Jim again.
-Or if he does, it might be at arm’s length.
-Yet again, Harvey proves he’s a bulldog with a heart as he comes to Jim’s defense.
+Yet Harvey proves he’s a bulldog with a heart as he comes to Jim’s defense.
 The dynamic between these characters is very believable and it’s a joy to watch even when they’re expression the most repugnant of sentiments.
-I have to hand it to Ben McKenzie and Donal Logue for their performances here and throughout this season: these two characters would have been utterly decimated or reduced to bickering drama queens in the hands of other actors.
-But these men provide a perfect balance of wit, logic, maturity, and heart.
+I have to hand it to Ben McKenzie and Donal Logue for their performances: these two characters would have been either decimated or reduced to bickering drama queens in the hands of other actors.
+But these gents provide a perfect balance of wit, logic, maturity, and heart.

 Probably the dullest character of the series thus far is Jim’s squeeze, Barbara.
 She just doesn’t do anything except fuss at Jim and make doe eyes (or both).
-She’s not compelling to watch (as a character – nothing against the actress) and she isn’t dynamic, unlike most of the main players in this fictional realm.
+She’s not compelling to watch (as a character – nothing against the actress) and she isn’t dynamic.
 Maybe that’s to be expected from a minor character, but even Moaning Myrtle from the Harry Potter series was a minor character and she had more personality.
 And she was a ghost.

-I have nothing against female characters being put in situations where male characters must save them, but when that’s your only claim to fame thus far (such as in this episode), well…
+I have nothing against female characters being put in situations where male characters must save them, but when that’s your only claim to fame thus far, well…

-And speaking of honesty, I’m picking up on a theme here, especially in this episode.
+As a whole, I’m picking up on an interesting theme here, especially in this episode.
 “Gotham” presents a study in contrasts as it tries to define what honesty should look like.
 For Jim Gordon, this means taking the moral high ground and telling the truth.
-Yet for some folks in Gotham, honesty isn’t quite so clear cut.
-Maroni asserts, “There’s nothing more dangerous than an honest man,” and his rival, Falcone, later claims, “I have many faults but I’m not a liar.”
-Let’s break both of these statements down for a moment: Maroni’s assertion is that honest people can be threats because they won’t stoop to immoral or dishonest talk or behaviors.
-They speak the truth and truth can become a dangerous weapon.
+Yet for other folks, honesty isn’t quite so clear cut.
+Maroni asserts, “There’s nothing more dangerous than an honest man,” and his rival, Falcone, claims, “I have many faults but I’m not a liar.”
+Let’s break both of these statements down.
+Maroni’s assertion is that honest people can be threats because they won’t stoop to dishonest talk or behaviors.
+They speak the truth and truth can become a weapon.
 In contrast, even though Falcone seems to agree with Maroni, he still sees being a liar as a less-than-honorable trait.
-In reality, I think what Gotham’s criminal element fears most is not a man who is moral but the truth.
+In reality, I think what Gotham’s criminal element fears most is not a man who is moral but the truth itself.
 Truth forces people to take a side, whether to believe it or reject it.
-The criminals at play here only give an appearance of the truth but we know it’s all smoke and mirrors.
+The criminals at play here give an appearance of the truth but we know it’s all smoke and mirrors.
 So when a man demonstrates the real deal, he becomes a threat to their way of life.